MVP (Minimum Viable Product) and why you should worry about it

-I work in the IT industry and a phrase I hear time and time again is, “we just need to deliver the MVP.”
+I work in the IT industry and a phrase I hear time and time again is, “We just need to deliver the MVP.”
 MVP stands for minimum viable product.
-The software industry has a long and proud past of failing to delivery anything, or delivering something that the customer didn’t want.
-This is normally because the customer asked for things that he or she thought he or she wanted but didn’t, much like a three-year-old getting to eat ice cream all day long and crying when they wind up with tooth decay and multiple visits to the dentist.
+The software industry has a long and proud past of failing to delivery anything, or delivering something that the customer doesn't want.
+This is normally because the customer asked for things that he or she thought he or she wanted but didn’t, much like a three-year-old getting to eat ice cream all day long, and being upset because they have a stomach ache.
 One of the cures for the industry’s unique ability to charge millions of dollars for failure has been the MVP.
 This makes perfect sense when the customer is going to change their minds anyway, and, like a toddler, they want everything now.
 The MVP gives a customer something that mostly works and then makes changes based on their complaints about using the product in real life.

 I’m not knocking authors that can produce books as fast as their fingers can type.
 More power to them.
 But I have to wonder where the reader fits into this.
 Is the new norm that readers accept a novel riddled with spelling and grammar errors and if they want a higher quality book, they offer to fix it for the author?